Where my thinking is right now

 - "Tokens are to knowledge work what joules are to GDP."
 The fundamental unit of cognitive output, and the thing that's about to be scarce.

 - Token efficiency as LEED certification for subscribable brains.
 If connecting to a poorly-built brain module burns all your tokens, you don't want it.
 "Model Platinum" rating for modules that deliver value without blowing out context windows.
+Designing for token-efficient consumption is a real discipline—loading order, indexes, summaries, not opening files unless needed.

 - "Every app that exposes an MCP server is admitting that the value was in the data, not the interface."